 - Junior scholars receive a $5000 research fund stipend (paid in two installments).

-- Senior scholars are invited to apply for either a $5000 research fund stipend OR one – possibly two – course reliefs.
+- Senior scholars are invited to apply for either a $5000 research fund stipend OR one to two course reliefs.
 The Wolf Humanities Center provides course replacement money for up to two courses, to be paid to the fellow’s department at Penn’s LPS instructor rate and to be used solely for course replacement.
 Advance written approval of any course relief request is required from the applicant’s department chair.
-Scholars who have already had one semester of course relief between Fall 2016 and Spring 2019 may only apply for a $5000 research fund stipend.
+Scholars who have already had one semester of course relief not given as compensation for service between Fall 2017 and Spring 2020 may only apply for a $5000 research fund stipend or a single course relief.

 *NOTE: Interested applicants are advised to check well ahead with their department/s to avoid conflicts in scheduling classes and other obligations.

-Applications are being accepted for research on the topic of Kinship, the Center's topic for 2019–20.
-To apply, please submit the following information as a single PDF, and name it: your Last name_First Name.pdf (Franklin_Ben.pdf):
+Applications are now being accepted for research on the topic of Choice, the Center's topic for 2020–21.
+Please apply via the Interfolio application portal.

 - Project Title